microsoft/WhatTheHack/033-OSSDatabaseMigration/Coach/02-offline-migration.md

 If the student would like to use Azure Data Factory (ADF) to move the data.
 Here is a link to the ADF documentation.
 The Copy Activity is the most direct way to use ADF. https://docs.microsoft.com/en-us/azure/data-factory/introduction

+* For Oracle, the students can use either ora2pg in the CLI or the Visualate Web UI which will generate the required SQL files for them in the web interface.
+It's definitely easier to use Visualate although in real life, it's more likely a DBA would use the ora2pg tool.
+In Visualate, the setting for "Type" should be set to Insert under Export.
+If they use the ora2pg CLI tool, they will need to get into the ora2pg container first using `kubectl exec`, configure the ora2pg.conf file and then run something like `/usr/local/bin/ora2pg -c /express/../project/default/config/ora2pg.conf`.
+Either way this will generate both the `insert.sql` and `table.sql` files.
+The students will then need to run these queries in Azure DB for PostgreSQL.
+They can load them into a container that has psql or use something like Azure Data Studio